Andromas14/website_dev/README.md

 # Andrew Maslo CMPT 276 Assignment 3 Website

 ### Deployed Website Link:
 [https://andromas14.github.io/website_dev/](https://andromas14.github.io/website_dev/)

+### Project Overview:
+I created a portfolio website, listing some of my notable projects and experiences, along with info about myself and my future projects.
+The page is separated into 3 distinct sections: intro, experience and future projects.
+I went for a simple design, but some interactivity, with on-hover items.
+The paragraphs will be shown in card-styled items, and the sections will be separated by the Titles.
+On reload all the items will animate into position one-by-one.

 ### Technology stack used:
 Developed using ReactJS and CSS Components in VSCode